Why schools must teach current affairs to strengthen democratic participation

 Reducing polarisation

 Current affairs education may also help address political polarisation.
 The Department for Education's research suggests that deliberative classroom discussions about controversial topics can build resilience against extremist narratives13.
 Regular exposure to balanced viewpoints and structured dialogue appears to reduce partisan animosity and enhance students' ability to engage with different perspectives14, 15.
-While not a panacea, such education could contribute to more constructive political discourse.
+After interviewing 700 16-18-year-olds around the UK, authors of ‘Inside the mind of a 16 year old’ concluded: “school is the one hope we have left of a less polarised world in which there is deeper understanding of complex issues and emotions.”16 While not a panacea, such education could contribute to more constructive political discourse.

 The Topical Talk solution